28 Weiser Lane, Womelsdorf, PA 19567

 The Conrad Weiser Homestead is a Pennsylvania state historic site in Womelsdorf, Berks County, Pennsylvania, that interprets the life of Conrad Weiser.
 Weiser was an 18th century German immigrant who served as an Indian interpreter and who helped coordinate Pennsylvania's Indian policy.
 He played a major role in the history of colonial Pennsylvania.

-The Homestead does not maintain or collect any genealogical information about the Weiser family descendents.
+The Homestead does not maintain any genealogical information about the Weiser family descendants.
 We, as a State historic site, maintain and promote Conrad Weiser and his story.

 Any questions about genealogy should be directed to the Weiser Family Association.